blaise-io/contribution/README.md

 this purpose.
 Contributions to secret projects may also be shown, depending on your GitHub settings.

-Contribution uses your default SSH identity.
-If you want to use another identity, you can do so by setting the [`GIT_SSH_COMMAND` and `GIT_AUTHOR_EMAIL` env variables.](https://gist.github.com/blaise-io/7a90dafb9ecee3022c8cf89e92b4dcc4)
+Contribution uses your default SSH and Git user, which can be tested with `ssh -T git@github.com` and `git config --global user.email`.
+If you prefer to use another identity, set GIT_SSH_COMMAND='ssh -i /other/id_rsa' and/or `git config --global user.email "other@example.org"`.

 ## Download

-You can find prebuilt binaries voor Windows, macOS and Linux in [releases](https://github.com/blaise-io/contribution/releases/latest).
+You can find prebuilt binaries for Windows, macOS and Linux in [releases](https://github.com/blaise-io/contribution/releases/latest).

 Or clone the project and build yourself.